-I have been a qualified Social Worker for the past 13 years and am HCPC registered.
+I have been a qualified Social Worker for 16 years.
+I am Social Work England registered and a member of BASW.
 Prior to that I worked in a variety of social work and social care settings; working with adults with learning disabilities, children with emotional and behavioural problems and supporting young care leavers.

-For the past nine years, I have worked as a Specialist Social Worker within Aberdeenshire Council’s Youth Services Sexual Behaviour Service.
-This service worked with children and young people, aged 5-18 who have engaged in sexually harmful behaviour.
+I have worked as a Specialist Social Worker within Aberdeenshire Council’s Youth Services Sexual Behaviour Service for 9 years.
+This service worked with children and young people, ages 5-18 who have engaged in sexually harmful behaviour.
 More recently I have worked to support children and young people at risk of or experiencing Child Sexual Exploitation (CSE).

-I have completed extensive additional training in the area of Harmful Sexual Behaviour including AIM 2 Risk Assessment Training and Safer Lives Training / G-Map Programme.
+I have completed extensive additional training in the area of Harmful Sexual Behaviour including AIM 3 Risk Assessment Training, Aim Supervising HSB Practice, Aim Assessment of Children Under 12’s, Aim Understanding & Managing HSB in Education Settings, Technology Assisted HSB Training, Safer Lives Training / G-Map Programme and Brooks TLT.

 What is harmful sexual behaviour?